gaomd/mpvue-animated-number/README.md

 ## Usage

-Use inside [mpvue SFC](http://mpvue.com/mpvue/#vue_1), update `this.temperatureReading` then the number will change accordingly with elegant animation.
+Using inside the [mpvue SFC](http://mpvue.com/mpvue/#vue_1), update `this.temperatureReading` then the number will change accordingly with elegant animation.

 ```vue
 // src/pages/home/home.vue